 In other words, companies like Google, Facebook, and Twitter (and well as any other) need to have certain filtering mechanisms in place to prevent copyright infringing material from ever appearing online.
-These mechanisms were first mentioned in Article 13 of the new law, putting tech companies under additional pressure.
+These mechanisms were first mentioned in Article 13 of the new law, which was in the works for a long time now, putting tech companies under additional pressure.

 It’s not a secret that tech companies already have different kinds of filters to prevent certain kinds of content from appearing online.
-However, applying such system into the way that Article 13 proposes automatically raises plenty of questions.
+However, applying such systems into the way that Article 17 (ex Article 13) proposes automatically raises plenty of questions.
 This is because 'copyright' is such a broad term and should not be used against free speech.
 This applies to memes, parodies, clips of people at sporting events, YouTube creators providing reviews of movies, and more.

 Wojcicki says that ‘this legislation poses a threat to both your livelihood and your ability to share your voice with the world’.
 She also added that ‘if implemented as proposed, Article 13 threatens hundreds of thousands of jobs, European creators, businesses, artists, and everyone they employ’.
 It certainly looks like she is not overreacting, given that YouTube could soon be forced to use pretty rigorous mechanisms that would stop a large percentage of content from appearing on the platform.